Mieczysław Młynarski: Coaching career

-Andrzej Adamek, resignation (in March 2009), Młynarski became Górnik's new head coach.
+Andrzej Adamek's resignation (in March 2009), Młynarski became Górnik's new head coach.
 Unfortunately, Młynarski was not able to avoid his team's poor performance.
 In the 2008–09 season, Górnik finished in last place in the Polish PLK League.
-The main reason why the team was relegated, was its deep financial problems (Górnik finished the season without any foreign players, and some key Polish players, e.g. Marcin Stefański).
+The main reason why the team was relegated was its deep financial problems (Górnik finished the season without any foreign players, and some key Polish players, e.g. Marcin Stefański).

+Personal life and death

+Młynarski was born on 17 May 1956.
+He died on 20 June 2025, at the age of 69.